mitradranirban/blockbone/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 0 in glyph 'grave': becomes underweight between wght=400 and wght=900.
+<pre><code>- Contour 2 in glyph 'Aacute': becomes underweight between wght=400 and wght=900.

+- Contour 1 in glyph 'Oacute': becomes underweight between wght=400 and wght=900.

+- Contour 2 in glyph 'Oacute': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 111 in glyph 'w' has a kink between location wght=400 and location wght=900
+- Contour 0 point 134 in glyph 'X' has a kink between location wght=400 and location wght=900

-- Contour 0 in glyph 'a': becomes underweight between wght=400 and wght=900.
+- Contour 0 in glyph 'quoteleft': becomes underweight between wght=400 and wght=900.

 - Contour 0 point 18 in glyph 'zero' has a kink between location wght=400 and location wght=900

+- Contour 0 in glyph 'quotesinglbase': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'z': becomes underweight between wght=400 and wght=900.

+- Contour 0 point 39 in glyph 'z' has a kink between location wght=400 and location wght=900

 - Contour 0 in glyph 'three': becomes underweight between wght=400 and wght=900.

 - Contour 0 point 61 in glyph 'three' has a kink between location wght=400 and location wght=900

+- Contour 0 point 111 in glyph 'w' has a kink between location wght=400 and location wght=900

+- Contour 1 in glyph 'Egrave': becomes underweight between wght=400 and wght=900.

+- Contour 0 point 122 in glyph 'asterisk' has a kink between location wght=400 and location wght=900

+- Contour 0 point 66 in glyph 'nine' has a kink between location wght=400 and location wght=900

+- Contour 0 in glyph 'S': becomes underweight between wght=400 and wght=900.

+- Contour 1 start point differs in glyph 'Adieresis' between location wght=400 and location wght=900

+- Contour 1 in glyph 'Adieresis': becomes underweight between wght=400 and wght=900.

+- Contour 1 in glyph 'Iacute': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'threesuperior': becomes underweight between wght=400 and wght=900.

+- Contour 0 point 49 in glyph 'threesuperior' has a kink between location wght=400 and location wght=900

+- Contour 1 in glyph 'Ograve': becomes underweight between wght=400 and wght=900.

+- Contour 2 in glyph 'Ograve': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'quoteright': becomes underweight between wght=400 and wght=900.

+- Contour 1 in glyph 'Igrave': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'slash': becomes underweight between wght=400 and wght=900.

+- Contour 0 point 139 in glyph 'W' has a kink between location wght=400 and location wght=900

+- Contour 0 in glyph 'd': becomes underweight between wght=400 and wght=900.

 - Contour 1 in glyph 'percent': becomes underweight between wght=400 and wght=900.